 Idhhab ilā fir'awna innahū ṭaghā

-"Go to Pharaoh (Fir'awn).
-Indeed, he has transgressed."
-(Qur'an 20:24)
+“Go to Pharaoh (Fir'awn).
+Indeed, he has transgressed.”

-- Fir'awn (فرعون): This is not a generic term.
+Fir'awn (فرعون): This is not a generic term.
 The Qur'an treats it as a specific title or proper name for a particular individual.
 Crucially, its linguistic origins are not Semitic but Egyptian.
-Scholars have traced it definitively to the Egyptian term pr-ꜥꜣ (often transliterated Per-'Aa), which means "Great House."
+Scholars have traced it definitively to the Egyptian term pr-ꜥꜣ (often transliterated Per-'Aa), which means “Great House.”
 Originally, this term referred to the royal palace or the court.
-Over time, particularly in the New Kingdom, it evolved through metonymy to become a direct address for the king himself, much like "The White House" or "Downing Street" might be used to refer to the administration.
+Over time, particularly in the New Kingdom, it evolved through metonymy to become a direct address for the king himself, much like “The White House” or “Downing Street” might be used to refer to the administration.
 This Egyptian etymology is key.

-- The New Kingdom: An Era of Native Resurgence: The scholarly consensus places the Exodus narrative during the New Kingdom period (c.
+The renaissance of Egyptology provided the other half of the puzzle.
+The scholarly consensus places the Exodus narrative during the New Kingdom period (c.
 1550-1070 BCE).
 This was the golden age of Egyptian imperial power, following the expulsion of the foreign Hyksos rulers.
 This era was led by powerful, native Egyptian dynasties (the 18th, 19th, and 20th), featuring famous monarchs like Thutmose III, Akhenaten, and Ramesses II (often considered a leading candidate for the Pharaoh of the Exodus).

-- The Evolution of a Title: Egyptological research has confirmed the etymology of Fir'awn from Per-'Aa ("Great House").
+Egyptological research has confirmed the etymology of Fir'awn from Per-'Aa (“Great House”).
 More importantly, scholars have tracked the evolution of its usage.
 While the term existed earlier, its specific application as a direct title for the person of the king became common practice precisely during this New Kingdom period.
-This was the era of native, powerful, imperial rulers for whom the designation "Pharaoh" had become the standard, iconic identifier.
+This was the era of native, powerful, imperial rulers for whom the designation “Pharaoh” had become the standard, iconic identifier.
+The complete, two-part picture now emerges with astonishing clarity.
+The Qur'an's differential titulary is not random or stylistic, but perfectly historical.

 We have followed the evidence from the verses of the Qur'an to the sands of Egypt, from the silence of the 7th century to the discoveries of the 19th.
 The conclusion is as stark as it is profound.
 The Qur'an's differential use of “King” for the ruler of Joseph's time and “Pharaoh” for the ruler of Moses's time represents a level of historical accuracy that was impossible for any human author to achieve at the time of its revelation.